Skip to content

 The employment outlook for modern language professionals varies depending on the specific language and industry.
 However, as global business and communication continue to increase, the demand for multilingual individuals is expected to grow.
 The field of translation and interpretation is projected to grow much faster than the average for all occupations.

-In the field of language teaching, the demand for language teachers is also expected to increase, particularly in countries where English is not the first language and where there is a growing interest in learning a second language.
+The demand for language teachers is expected to rise, especially in countries where English isn't the primary language.
+This growth is driven by increasing interest in learning a second language.

-Overall, the demand for multilingual individuals with a strong command of modern languages is expected to grow as the world becomes increasingly interconnected and global communication becomes more critical.
+The demand for multilingual individuals with strong modern language skills is expected to grow.
+As the world becomes more interconnected, global communication will become increasingly critical.
 Refer to Career Coach for more information regarding related occupations and compensation.

 Plan of Study and Course Descriptions

-The Basic Spanish for Medical Personnel certificate is designed to provide health care workers with the language skills to communicate effectively with Spanish-speaking patients at a basic level.
+The Basic Spanish for Medical Personnel certificate equips healthcare workers with essential language skills.
+This enables effective communication with Spanish-speaking patients at a basic level.
 You can complete this fully online six-credit-hour certificate within one semester.
-Students will learn to gather a patient’s insurance information, ask health history questions, and develop familiarity with medical conditions and topics used in various general practice and specialty settings.
+Students will learn to gather a patient’s insurance information and ask health history questions.
+They will also gain familiarity with medical conditions and terminology used in general practice and specialty settings.
 Required courses for certificate completion are Basic Spanish for Medical Personnel I (SPN-171) and Basic Spanish for Medical Personnel II (SPN-172).

 Basic Vocational Certificate